docker/docs/storage/storagedriver/index.md

 1. Make a new directory `cow-test/` and change into it.

-2. Within `cow-test/`, create a new file `hello.sh` with the following contents:
+2. Within `cow-test/`, create a new file called `hello.sh` with the following contents:

     ```bash
     #!/bin/sh